 - Republic Day

 - Birthday of Mahatma Gandhi

-Employers are required to provide five to nine festival holidays.
-Festival holidays are determined by the state where a company has operations.
+Additionally, employers are required to provide five to nine festival holidays each year depending on the state where the company is located.
 When employees are required to work on a public holiday, they are entitled to double pay.